What’s behind Ripple’s rapid surge? Panicked investors hunting for crypto bargains.

 Those hundreds of use cases, Birla said, are numerous applications that third-party developers are apparently building on top of the Ripple blockchain.
 VentureBeat has asked for specific examples of apps being built on the platform but hasn’t received an answer yet from the company.

 Ripple is based in San Francisco.
-According to Pitchbook, the company’s most recent institutional funding was a $55 million Series B raise in September 2017 led by SBI Holdings that put the

-company’s pre-money valuation at $355 million.
+According to Pitchbook, the company’s most recent institutional funding was a $55 million series B raise in September 2017 led by SBI Holdings that put the company’s pre-money valuation at $355 million.
 Standard Chartered, Accenture Ventures, Hard Yaka SCB Digital Ventures, NKM Capital, Santander Innoventures, CME Ventures, Abstract Ventures, Kaplan Group Investments, Seagate Venture Fund, ThirdStream Partners, and Venture51 also participated in the round.